COMMUNITY SOLUTIONS

 Partners in PROMISE MIC3 Advocacy Toolkit

-Learn here from School Liaisons at Goodfellow and Holloman about how they helped secure education initiatives for military children and the partnerships that made it all possible.
-If you would like to contact these School Liaisons and learn more about their successful partnerships, please reach out to the Department of the Air Force School Liaison Program Manager at af.cyes.slo@gmail.com to be connected.
+School Liaisons at Goodfellow and Holloman helped secure education initiatives for military children and the partnerships that made it all possible.
+If you would like to contact these School Liaisons and learn more about their successful partnerships, please reach out to the Department of the Air Force School Liaison Program Manager at af.cyes.slo@gmail.com to connect.

 Military Family Open Enrollment in Public Schools

-For more information on this initiative, as well as other case studies in community partnerships and education, please visit the A+ Toolkit Case Studies page here
+For more information on this initiative, as well as other case studies in community partnerships and education, visit the A+ Toolkit Case Studies.

 Malmstrom AFB partners with Great Falls Public Schools